satansdeer/satansdeer.github.com/_posts/2018-03-19-gradient-coin-tutorial-part-2.markdown

 }
 ```

-First this function calls the `ERC721` method `takeOwnership`.
-This method transfers ownership if thansfer was approved for specific contract.
+First, this function calls the `ERC721` method `takeOwnership`.
+This method transfers ownership if the transfer was approved for a specific contract.
 You can approve transfer using `approve` method.

-Then we create new instance of our `Auction` and assign it to temporal in memory variable `_auction`.
-And finally we make a mapping of this auction to our `_tokenId`.
+Then we create a new instance of our `Auction` and assign it to temporal in-memory variable `_auction`.
+And finally, we make a mapping of this auction to our `_tokenId`.

 By this moment your `TokenAuction.sol` should look like this: